 During law school, Thatcher served as a judicial extern for Judge Fred Silverman of the Superior Court of Delaware.
-While at the University of Miami, Thatcher focused his electrical studies in the areas of acoustics, digital audio, transducers, multimedia, and speech and signal processing.
-In addition, Thatcher designed an efficient and accurate software-based speech recognition module.
+While at the University of Miami, Thatcher focused his engineering studies in the areas of acoustics, digital audio, transducers, multimedia, and speech and signal processing, earning him an electrical engineering degree with the audio engineering option.

 - U.S. Patent and Trademark Office